SUMMARY OF WILDLIFE AND ECOLOGY

 land, together with plenty of mature gardens, provides

-a diverse habitat for birds, mammals and reptiles.
+a diverse habitat for birds, mammals and reptiles in Barford and the surrounding area.

 A total of 60 species of bird have been observed in the Parish in the last two or three years, but there are undoubtedly more than this.
-Of particular interest is a report of barn owls nesting in the Alderham area, and the sighting on the river of a goosander.
+Of particular interest is a report of barn owls nesting in the Alderham area, and the confirmed sighting of goosanders on the river.

 At least nine species of fish (as listed by the Environment Agency) are found in the local stretch of the River Avon.